opsteady/opsteady/docs/adr/0018-vault-setup.md

 The data in Vault is crucial to manage the Opsteady platforms.
 As a first line of defense against data loss and unavailability, we run Vault in a distributed setup with three Vault servers on different virtual machines that exist in different availability zones.
 This allows for the failure of one Vault server and still be able to use Vault.
 The data will be replicated across these servers, so there is always the possibility to restore data from one of the existing Vault servers.
 This already gives us a high degree of data reliability.
 The storage disks themselves are Azure based disks that are provisioned through Kubernetes persistent volumes.
 They exist on their own, separately from the virtual machines.

 In case of a catastrophic failure, where we lose the entire Vault cluster, we will ensure that we have backups of the Vault data in a durable and secure storage location in the cloud.
 At the time of writing the backups have not been implemented yet.
-This is something that we will do as the Opsteady platform matures and we are moving towards onboarding customers.
+This is something that we will do as the Opsteady platform matures and we are moving towards onboarding users.

 ### Configuration